From £422.02 Per Month

 With the Q7’s powerful 3.0-litre engine, there’s plenty to get excited about when it comes to excellent performance.
 The weight reduction on the new model has enhanced the Q7’s speed and agility.

 The 45 TDI diesel engine can reach a top speed of 142mph while it does 0-62mph in 7.3s.
 Opt for the slightly punchier 50 TDI engine and you’ll feel a slightly more nimble performance - you’ll be able to accelerate from 0-62mph in 6.5s and achieve a top speed of 150mph.

 On the other hand, the 55 TFSI petrol engine has enough guile to reach 62mph in just under 6 seconds (5.9, to be precise), while it stretches its legs to a top speed of 155mph.

 Although the Q7 prioritises serene comfort over sporty handling, it’s still an incredibly accomplished and lively drive.
-Steering is light and the responsive automatic gearbox makes the Q7 one of the best automatic cars in the business.
+Steering is light and the responsive S Tronic automatic gearbox makes the Q7 a great automatic cars option.